-- All adults who have contact with students are provided training in policies and expectations that support academic performance and well-being of students. - Any instances of employee or volunteers' actions that hinder academic performance or well-being of students that have been brought to the attention of district leaders have been investigated and appropriate actions have been taken i.e. reflected in evaluations, revoking of volunteer privileges and disciplinary actions up to and including dismissal. - Students and parents are informed of all transportation rules of conduct and safety procedures annually and school bus resources for students and families are provided on the district web site.
+- All adults who have contact with students are provided training in policies, procedures, and expectations that support academic performance and well-being of students. - Any instances of employee or volunteers' actions that hinder academic performance or well-being of students that have been brought to the attention of district leaders have been investigated and appropriate actions have been taken i.e. reflected in evaluations, revoking of volunteer privileges and disciplinary actions up to and including dismissal. - Students and parents are informed of all transportation rules of conduct and safety procedures annually and school bus resources for students and families are provided on the district web site.

 - On-going staff, student teacher, and volunteer trainings in all areas that support academic performance and the well-being of students.
-The district volunteer policy (Policy # 5630) and procedures require that all volunteers who work directly with students must have a WA state patrol background check and complete the volunteer training. - Instructional strategies training and effective relationship building training for VOICE mentors. - Staff trainings that specifically address behaviors that could hinder academic performance or the well-being of students include: Prohibition of Harassment, Intimidation, and Bullying, Maintaining Professional Staff Student Boundaries, Preventing Sexual Harassment, Civility, Right Response training, CPR First-Aid, documented areas of concern and FLASH curriculum trainings that address individual well-being. - Employees are evaluated using procedures and forms that hold them accountable to academic performance and well-being of students.
-AWSP Leadership Framework Danielson Rubric - Transportation staff is evaluated each year in the area of Student Management.
+The district volunteer policy (Policy # 5630) and procedures require that all volunteers who work directly with students must have a WA state patrol background check and complete the volunteer training. - Instructional strategies training and effective relationship building training for VOICE mentors. - Staff trainings that specifically address behaviors that could hinder academic performance or the well-being of students include: Nondiscrimination, Prohibition of Harassment, Intimidation, and Bullying, Maintaining Professional Staff Student Boundaries, Preventing Sexual Harassment, Civility, Right Response training, CPR First-Aid, Concussion signs and symptoms, documented areas of concern and FLASH curriculum trainings that address individual well-being.

+- Employees are evaluated using procedures and forms that hold them accountable to academic performance and well-being of students.
+AWSP Leadership Framework 2.0 Danielson's Framework for Teaching (2011) Rubrics by Washington State Criteria - Transportation staff is evaluated each year in the area of Student Management.
 Moreover, transportation staff participates in annual trainings about how to safely manage students and student issues which occur on school busses.
-Bus Driver Training Report 2013-14 Transportation Department Student/Family resource page - Employees are evaluated in specific domains related to behaviors that could hinder academic performance or the well-being of students.

-- Supervisors have limited and/or revoked volunteer privileges as needed to ensure the well-being of students. - Disciplinary actions have been taken and documented of employees who behaved in a manner that jeopardizes the well-being of students.
-These actions are appropriately recorded and filed at the building and/or district office.
+Bus Driver Training Report 2014-15 Transportation Department Student/Family resource page - Employees are evaluated in specific domains related to behaviors that could hinder academic performance or the well-being of students. - Supervisors have limited and/or revoked volunteer privileges as needed to ensure the well-being of students. - Disciplinary actions have been taken and documented of employees who behaved in a manner that jeopardizes the well-being of students.
+These actions are appropriately recorded and filed at the building and district office.